-Academic Advisors assist OCT students on a daily bases with their coursework and ensure students are receive the support needed to be successful in the classroom.
+Academic Advisors assist OCT students on a daily bases with their coursework and ensure students are receiving the support needed to be successful in the classroom.
 They also mentor OCT students with academic related topics such as effective study habits.
 This position is for individuals who are able to provide supports to OCT students at the OCT office during the day.

-To be independent, it is essential for an individual to be able to have a job and financially support themselves.
-Work Readiness mentors are dedicated to teaching OCT students those skills that will assist them in finding, attaining and retaining a job.
+To be independent it is essential for an individual to be able to have a job and financially support themselves.
+Work Readiness mentors are dedicated to teaching OCT students skills that will assist them in finding, attaining, and retaining a job.
 Work Readiness mentors recruit campus departments to be internship sites for OCT students.
 If a student needs additional supports at the job, Work Readiness mentors will provide on the job training until that individual has developed the skills to effectively perform the duties of the position.

 Wellness mentor is a role model for OCT students and is passionate and knowledgeable about proper nutrition and how to maintain a healthy life style.
 UNF has numerous resources to keep the Osprey community fit and healthy.
 The Wellness mentor ensures that students in the program are knowledgeable about these resources and helps OCT students take advantage of these resources.
 In addition to these on campus resources, the Wellness mentor will provide and present workshops to OCT students on various types of relating topics from how to handle stress, to how to properly read a food labels.